 A center for research in translation studies and in several areas of language engineering (computer-assisted translation and terminology, multilingual document management and cross-language information exchange and retrieval), the IAL is one of America’s leading university-based translator training programs and the only comprehensive B.S. to Ph.D. program.

-Located in Monterey, California, the Monterey Institute of International Studies was founded in 1955 as a multilingual, globally focused graduate institute and research center, which, since 2005, is affiliated with Middlebury College.
-With enrollment around 800 students (all in graduate programs), the Monterey Institute boasts a close-knit, globally focused community.
+The Middlebury Institute of International Studies at Monterey was founded in 1955 in Monterey, California as a multilingual, globally focused graduate school.
+Formerly known as the Monterey Institute of International Studies, it has been affiliated with Middlebury College since 2005.
+With enrollment around 800 students (all in graduate programs), the Middlebury Institute boasts a close-knit, globally focused community.

 The M.A. in Translation & Interpretation program reinforces mastery of the written and oral aspects of the students’ working languages by performing both translation and interpretation of related texts.
 Recent technological innovations blur the distinction between the two.
 More than 60 percent of students choose to pursue an MATI degree.
 Graduates have found that being able to provide both translation and interpretation services gives them a significant edge in today’s competitive job market.